dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-features-concepts.md

 **Example 1**

 The following example demonstrates the default behavior, erroring out the workflow when reusing the workflow ID.
-In the example:
+In the following test:

 1. The workflow calls a single activity with orchestration ID reuse policy.
 1. The reuse ID policy specifies the action `IGNORE_IF_RUNNING_OR_COMPLETED` and the target statuses of `RUNNING`, `COMPLETED`, `PENDING`.